- Home

 Related Coins

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: The statue "Commonwealth", an allegorical female figure, against the outline of the state, is accompanied with the state's name ("PENNSYLVANIA"), the date of its admission into Union ("1787"), a keystone which illustrates its nickname (The Keystone State), the three words "VIRTUE LIBERTY INDEPENDENCE" and the motto "E PLURIBUS UNUM"
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: The John Brown Fort, the site of John Brown’s last stand during his raid on the Harper’s Ferry Armory.
+Inscriptions are “HARPERS FERRY,” “WEST VIRGINIA,” “JOHN BROWN'S FORT,” “2016” and “E PLURIBUS UNUM.”